Learn/RAG/Lesson 01

 What RAG does not solve

-This is why production RAG is more than vector search.
-It is content processing, retrieval, ranking, context budgeting, prompt design, citation control, logging, and evaluation.
+This is why production RAG is far more than vector search.
+It is content processing, retrieval, ranking, context budgeting, prompt design, citation control, logging, and evaluation (lesson 07).
+The good news is that these stages fail in distinguishable ways, so a disciplined system can tell which one broke instead of just declaring "the model is bad."

 Engineering reality